Bala0808/research-task-software-engineer/README.md

 The final dataset, stored in `deep_learning_virology_methods_extracted.csv`, provides a well-curated collection of papers that focus specifically on relevant deep learning applications in virology and epidemiology, optimized for downstream research and analysis.

-### To retrieve a broader range of relevant papers, adjusting the similarity thresholds can yield additional entries with slightly lower similarity scores, allowing for a more inclusive selection based on research needs.

 ## Final Note
 This semantic NLP-based screening process significantly enhances the relevance and quality of the dataset compared to simple keyword-based filtering, providing a robust solution to researchers and analysts focusing on deep learning applications in virology and epidemiology.